 Even a simple crane-related mistake can stop your construction project in its tracks.
 However, given the vast array of choices, choosing the right crane is easier said than done.
 Usually, each crane is designed to serve a specific purpose in a construction project.

-Depending on the complexity, duration, and scale of your project, you may need to choose more than one type of cranes.
+Depending on the complexity, duration, and scale of your project, you may need to choose more than one type of cranes from one of the top crane manufacturers.
 Here are a few tips that will help you choose the right type of crane.

 1. Know the weight and size of the load